Update a single device

 }

-2.3: Download the Artifact from the given URL
+2.3: Download the artifact from the given URL

 Following the download link of each artifact, a device can download all update relevant artifacts.